RationAI/xopat/modules/webgl/README.md

 - `options.debug` - boolean, outputs debug information if true
 - `options.uniqueId` - unique identifier, **must be defined if multiple WebGLModules are running** (note: can be left out for one of them), can contain only `[A-Za-z0-9_]*` (can be empty, only numbers and letters with no diacritics or `_`)

+## WebGL in OpenSeadragon
+> A javascript bridge file enables plugin-like integration to OpenSeadragon.
+But you can use this module (except the bridge class obviously) for any suitable purpose, without employing the OpenSeadragon library.

 Constructor of `OpenSeadragon.BridgeGL` accepts `openSeaDragonInstance`, a reference to the viewer, `webGLEngine` a referece to the webgl module that is being bridged; and `cachedMode` flag to enable or disable OSD caching for post-processed `TiledImage`s.